ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 * Presently, artifacts with custom artifact types cannot synchronize.
 * Deleting a source incident task attachment presently doesn't synchronize.
 * Incident email messages (via the built-in Inbound Email Connectors) do not synchronize.
+* It's presently not possible to restrict synchronization of incident elements such as tasks, artifacts, notes, etc. when using `reload=all` and the action `Data Feeder: Sync Incidents`.

 ## Syncrhonization Methods
 Three methods exist for synchronizing incident data: